AnnBonador/dental_clinic/README.md

 # dental_clinic

 Read the instructions carefully then add patient, dentist, and staff account.
-Create your own paypal developer account to have sandbox account(no charge).
+Create your PayPal developer account to have a sandbox account(no charge).
-Makue sure to modify the payment settings account in admin page.
+Make sure to modify the payment settings account on the admin page.